randompersononthenet/lost-and-found-app/DEPLOYMENT.md

 **Terser Error Fix:**
 If you see "terser not found" error, the build configuration uses `esbuild` for minification instead of `terser` to avoid dependency issues.

+**Local Development Routing:**
+If you see "No routes matched location '/admin/'" when running locally, this is normal.
+The app uses conditional base paths:
+- Development: base path `/` (access at `http://localhost:5174`)
+- Production: base path `/admin/` (for Vercel deployment)
+- Routes automatically redirect `/admin/` to `/` in development mode

 ### Runtime Errors
 ```bash